Qi9726/DLH_reproduction_study/README.md

 To evaluate the trained models, run qa_system.py for both retriever and reader end-to-end evaluation, or reader_test.py for reader evaluation only.

-reader_test.py: it takes the test questions from data/training/sleep-test.csv as input, test data in data/training/oracle/sleep-test.json for ground truth labels, uses the reader model saved in models/reader/ folder after 'model conversion' step, and save predicted answers in models/processed/best_reader_predicted_spans.csv for validation.
+reader_test.py: it takes the test questions from data/training/sleep-test.csv as input, test data in data/training/oracle/sleep-test.json for ground truth labels, uses the reader model saved in models/reader/ folder after 'model conversion' step, and saves predicted answers in models/processed/best_reader_predicted_spans.csv for validation.
 The program will print out the validation results with EM and F1 score.

 qa_system.py: to use the converted models, one need to set the ctx encoder: ctx_encoder='pytorch/ctx_encoder', question encoder: 'pytorch/question_encoder', and reader: reader='pytorch/reader'.
 The other codes do not need to change.

 qa_system.py is the entire question answering pipeline.
 It first, for each question, retrieves the top 1 passage from the entire corpus, and then use the reader to read on this passage and extract a single span as answer.
 Specifically, it takes the text_corpus and questions as input, so that the ctx_encoder and question_encoder can encode them and conduct embedding-based search for each question.
 The produced embedded corpus will be saved in processed/sleep-corpus_e29_aug, the retrieved passages will be saved in processed/sleep_test_e29_aut.csv.
 Then, the reader saved in pytorch/reader will use both the retrieved passage and the question altogether to extract span answers that are saved in 'processed/pipeline1_label_1.250.aug.csv.

-Note that, qa_system.py will output retrieval-step Top-1 document hits (Recall@1)  for retriever evaluation, and also end-to-end EM and F1 for the entire pipeline.
+Note that qa_system.py will output retrieval-step Top-1 document hits (as Recall@1) for retriever evaluation, and also end-to-end EM and F1 for the entire pipeline.

 ## Models: